Chiang Kai Shek Memorial Hall

 The gigantic Memorial Hall Square instantly make all visitors looks tiny.

-I have seen this structure in many magazines and on TV programmes, it doesn’t looks that massive, in fact, when we first arrived and was still 200 meters away, it looks to be very small from far, but the magnitude of the Memorial Hall looms larger and larger as one approaches it.
+I have seen this structure in many magazines and on TV programmes, it doesn’t looks that massive, in fact, when we first arrived and was still 200 meters away, it looks to be very small from far, but the magnitude of the Memorial Hall looms larger as one approaches it.
+Larger than what one initially imagine.

 It is massive, it is impressive!